RandomInternetPreson/LucidWebSearch/README.md

 The link(s) are parsed out of the AI's response and each link in the response is visited and digested when you enter a phrase beginning with `please expand` The AI will go to each site and contextualized the users requests when providing an output.

+At any point the user can invoke the `go to` request, the user follows the request with a url and some context, then the LLM goes to the site(s) to review the contents and responds while trying to accomidate the user's request.

 ## Extras
 I don't know much python and I started my project by editing code here: https://github.com/simbake/web_search specifically code for the input_modifier and ui checkbox.